ghost-language/website/docs/syntax.md

 Ghost has a small subset of reserved words used as predefined identifiers.
 None of the identifiers listed here should be used as identifiers in any of your scripts.

 ```
-else false for if null return true let while
+else false for if null return true var while
 ```

 ## Identifiers